priyammaz/PyTorch-Adventures/PyTorch for Transformers/Attention Mechanisms/Sliding Window Attention/README.md

 ### Train Model

 We can now train our model on our prepped data!
+A more full training script can be found in `pretrain.sh`.
+I wanted to try a very small window size just to see how it would go, so I set it to a window of 128 for training!

 ```bash
 accelerate launch pretrain_roberta.py \